pipermerriam/ethereum-alarm-clock-docs/docs/accounts.rst

 Sending from a contract
 ^^^^^^^^^^^^^^^^^^^^^^^

-Contracts can deposit funds through these mechanisms.
+Contracts can deposit funds through these mechanisms as well.

 .. code-block::